Mutthi Bhar Mitti: Synopsis

-Mubarak Ali is a hardcore supporter of Congress League.
+At the time of British India, Mubarak Ali, a hardcore supporter of India National Congress lives with his family in a village of Patiala.
 He loathes the politics of Muslim League and says their dream of a separate homeland for Muslims of India is a mere farce.
-However his son Muzaffar is a young patriotic lad who strongly supports Muslim League's idea and admires his leader, Muhammad Ali Jinnah.
-Muzaffar goes to study at Aligarh University which is the hub for all Muslims working for the idea of Pakistan.
-Whilst he's there his passion only increases and when he comes back home he goes door to door to campaign for the upcoming election.
-As a result, The Muslim League will have sweeping victory in Muslims-majority regions and Muslims will have to leave India.
-Muzaffar and his entire family would be slaughtered, except his father and young brother Jamaal, who will live and migrate to Pakistan.
+However his son Muzaffar is a young patriotic lad who strongly supports the Muslim League's idea and admires its leader, Muhammad Ali Jinnah.
+Muzaffar goes to study at Aligarh University, a hub for all Muslims working for the idea of Pakistan.
+Whilst he is there, his passion only increases and when he returns home he goes door to door to campaign for the upcoming election that would articulate the demand for Pakistan and effectively act as a referendum for that.
+Muslim League eventually achieves the sweeping victory in the Muslims-majority regions, and Muslims in many other regions of Pakistan who supported Pakistan have to leave India.
+Muzaffar and his entire family has been slaughtered, except his father and young brother Jamal.
+While the father himself kills the younger sisters of Jamal and Muzaffar, leading Jamal to become away from his father.
+They then migrate to Pakistan where the land is alloted to him.
+Jamal completes his secondary education from a college of Lahore, and then moves to abroad for a higher education.
+His father however fixes his marriage with Salima.
+After marriage, he leaves for abroad for his Doctor of Philosophy.
+The father falls ill and Salima takes care of him.
+Jamal retunrs after the death of his father.
+After days, Jamal asks Salima that whether his father has left any message for him to which Salima brings a handful of dust in cloth poch and tells that he has left this for you and asked to return to Pakistan for this soil.
+Jamal weeps copiously after this.

+At dinning table, Jamal entangles in a heated argument with his elder son, Afaq when he tells him that he will not retun to Pakistan after his job in United States stating his difficulty to adjust here.